Manitoba health officials give COVID-19 update - Winnipeg | Globalnews.ca

-Manitobans will get a live update on the province’s efforts against COVID-19 Tuesday.
+Manitoba health officials will give an update on their efforts against COVID-19 Monday.

+Dr. Brent Roussin, chief provincial public health officer, and Dr. Marcia Anderson, lead of the First Nations Pandemic Coordination Team, have scheduled an 11 a.m. press conference from the legislative building.

+Read more: COVID-19 — Manitoba schools getting ready to test unvaccinated staff as mandate deadline nears

 Questions about COVID-19?
 Here are some things you need to know: